natserract/backend-trainee/apps/node-ddd-ca/README.md

 An *Entity* is a potentially changeable object, which has a unique identifier. *Entities* have a life of their own within their *Domain Model*, which enables you to obtain the entire transition history of this *Entity*.
 Entities are a form of an object that represents something meaningful to our particular business domain.
 Domain objects that may have an id.
 We model an entity using a class

+> Assume that we have a social network and have entities like Post, Like, Comment, Tag.
+(I believe you can imagine the relations between these entities) Some of the entities are "Aggregate Root".
+To find the aggregate root(s) I try to find which entities cannot live without the other.
+For instance, Like or Comment cannot live without a Post.
+Then Post is an aggregate root and we need a PostRepository or turn the Post entity into a Repository (the famous collection like interface thing).

 > **Entities should be the first place that we think of to put domain logic**

 ### **Events / Domain Event**